Oh, My Babies: Short, Short Fiction by cam

 One day, when she had grown to be less a girl and more a young woman, came one who had grown to be more man than boy and asked her to go dancing with him for the evening.
 They danced all night and kept on dancing day after day, year after year until the war called him away.
 She cried herself to sleep every night, praying between the sobs for her love to come back to her.”

-The old woman, teetering along with a twisted walker scavenged from a dumpster behind the hospital, stopped at the doorway of her house, lowered herself to the floor and listened to the music for a moment before continuing.
+Before she went on with the story, the old woman, teetering forward with a twisted walker scavenged from a dumpster behind the hospital, stopped at the doorway of her utility trailer house, lowered herself to the floor where she dangled her feet outside and listened to the music for a moment before continuing.

 The old woman turned back to her babies, tears following the deep creases and folds in her face.
 "Oh, my babies, each one of you is the baby I lost, and I gave you life after you were left on the streets and in the alleys and in trash cans.
 I did give you life again, didn’t I?"